Key Takeaways

 A general contractor's insurance program is wider than most single-trade contractors because the GC holds the prime contract and coordinates every risk on the jobsite.
 You manage materials, equipment, schedules, and subcontractors.
 Each of those creates a separate liability.

-Progressive describes general contractors as responsible for materials, equipment, and worksite safety, and notes that GCs often have employees or subcontractors working for them — creating multiple liabilities that a single-trade policy does not address.
+General contractors are responsible for materials, equipment, and worksite safety, and often have employees or subcontractors working for them — creating multiple liabilities that a single-trade policy does not address.

 Answer a few questions about your operation and get a personalized list of coverage lines to quote.